Meon Valley Federation

 Although we continually remind children about cleanliness, germs spread very easily around the school environment so we would ask that if your child's illness is likely to be contagious that you keep them at home until they are unlikely to pass the illness to others.

-Please click on the NHS link below which will take you to the website we use for guidance when deciding if a child should or shouldn't be in school and for how long they should remain at home.
+Please click on the NHS link which will take you to the guidance we use when deciding if a child should or shouldn't be in school and for how long they should remain at home.

 The school nursing team issue regular newsletters with information for parents such as: